 Field Size in Bytes and Format

 PORT 2 (little-endian format)

 SEQ 2 (little-endian format)

-Payload[] 1 to 8192 (byte format)
+Payload[] 1 to 2048 (byte format)

-Payload is limited to a maximum size of 8192 bytes after the addition of any escape bytes as defined in Subsection 6.2.5.
-The PORT and SEQ fields are nominally 2 bytes in length but may be 3 or 4 bytes in length if one or both bytes need to be escaped, respectively.
+Payload is limited to a maximum size of 2048 bytes after the addition of any escape bytes as defined in Subsection 6.2.5.
+The SEQ field is nominally 2 bytes in length but may be 3 or 4 bytes in length if one or both bytes need to be escaped, respectively.
+The PORT field is always 2 bytes in length because port numbers that require escaping are not allowed in the system.